Contact Us Today (424) 372-3112

 Contributing to the Delinquency of a Minor – California Penal Code 272

-The crime of contributing to the delinquency of a minor is described under California Penal Code 272.
+California Penal Code 272 describes the crime of contributing to a minor's delinquency.
 This statute is basically a catch-all crime that prohibits a variety of unlawful behavior.
-For example, it criminalizes persuading a minor under 18 years old to commit a felony crime.
+For example, it criminalizes persuading a minor under 18 to commit a felony crime.

 A common PC 272 example includes a situation where an adult assists a minor in getting alcohol or drugs.
 Also, it includes a situation where an adult persuades a minor to be a lookout while they commit a crime, such as burglary.

-To give readers a better understanding of contributing to the delinquency of a minor laws, our criminal defense lawyers are providing an overview below.
+To give readers a better understanding of contributing to the delinquency of minor laws, our criminal defense lawyers are providing an overview below.

 Definition of Penal Code 272 Contributing to the Delinquency of a Minor